-The Equality Act gives legal protection to people who find they are discriminated against at work, when buying goods or when accessing services.
+The Equality Act gives legal protection to people from discrimination at work, when buying goods or when accessing services.
 It also applies to education.

 The majority of the Act came into force in October 2010 and brought together nine separate pieces of anti-discrimination legislation, including major parts of the Disability Discrimination Act 1995.